Differentiation, Taylor series, and all order spectral shift functions, for relatively bounded perturbations: Multiple operator integrals with relatively bounded arguments

 It turns out that several useful identities of the multiple operator integral extend to the case of relatively bounded arguments.
 In order not to interrupt the flow of the paper, their proofs are in the appendix.

-The first such identity is a change of variables rule which generates bounded arguments out of unbounded ones.
-It may be considered as the resolvent identity for multiple operator integrals, and is useful in the context of summability as well \cite{CS18,vNS22,vNS23,vNvS21a}. \begin{thm}[change-of-variables] Let $H_0,\ldots,H_n$ be self-adjoint in $\H$.
+The first such identity is a change of variables rule which adds resolvents of the superscript operators to the arguments.
+This identity forms a key step in deriving summability estimates for multiple operator integrals, as witnessed in the bounded case by \cite{CS18,vNS22,vNS23,vNvS21a}, and in the relatively bounded case in Sections \ref{sec:operator differ} and \ref{sct:Spectral shift functions}. \begin{thm}[change-of-variables] Let $H_0,\ldots,H_n$ be self-adjoint in $\H$.
 Let $\mJ\subseteq\{1,\ldots,n\}$ be a subset so that $V_k$ is bounded for each $k\in\{1,\ldots,n\}\setminus\mJ$ and $V_k$ is relatively $H_k$-bounded for each $k\in\mJ$.
 For each $f\in\mW_{|\mJ|}^n(\R)$ and each $j\in\{0, 1,\ldots,n\}$ (the boundary cases $j=0$ and $j=n$ being understood as in Theorem \ref{thm:cov}) we have

 \end{thm} \begin{proof} Follows from Theorem \ref{thm:cov rel bdd2} in the appendix. \end{proof}

 By repeating the proof of the above change of variables rule, one expands a generalised multiple operator integral into a finite sum of multiple operator integrals with bounded arguments.
 This in particular generates a useful norm bound of the (generalised) multiple operator integral. \begin{thm} Let $n\in\N$, let $H_0,\ldots,H_n$ be self-adjoint in $\H$.
 For each $j\in\{1,\ldots,n\}$, let $V_j$ be a relatively $H_j$-bounded operator.
 Let $f\in \mW_n(\R)$ (i.e., $f\in C^n(\R)$ such that $(fu^p)^{(p)}\in W_0(\R)$ for all $p\in\{0,\ldots,n\}$).
 Writing $\tilde V_{j,l}:=V_{j+1}(H_{j+1}-i)^{-1}\cdots V_l(H_l-i)^{-1}\in\mB(\H)$, we have